Subhrangsu90/100-Days-of-Code/README.md

 Advancing my JavaScript proficiency with advanced techniques! 💡💻 #100DaysOfCode #JavaScript

+## Day 29: Exploring JavaScript Modules & Promises

+### What I Learned

+- Created module scripts using export/import.
+- Reused JavaScript code with export/import statements.
+- Utilized \* to import everything from a file.
+- Implemented export fallback with export default.
+- Created and completed JavaScript promises with resolve and reject.
+- Handled fulfilled and rejected promises using then and catch.

+Advancing my JavaScript skills with modules and promises! 💡💻 #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: